weseek/growi-docker-compose/examples/with-backup/README.md

     : <snip>
 ```

-# Operation log of backup

-Logging of "mongodb-awesome-backup" is output STDOUT of container.

-So you can see log by `docker logs` command.

 # Note

-"mongodb-awesome-backup" is backup container.
+"mongodb-awesome-backup" is a backup container.
 For more information, see the original site [weseek/mongodb-awesome-backup](https://github.com/weseek/mongodb-awesome-backup).